-4.1:TCellABM
+Figure 4.1: Taken from running CellABM with 0.1mm2 area, 100 cancer

+cells and 200 stem cells.

-CellABMing, and I can use this to demonstrate my models emergent behaviours such as stopping mitosis and entering quescence once a confluence is formed, visualising the shape and size of the wound, and how the wound is healed.
+CellABM also outputs a 2D and 3D image of environment each iteration, showing the movement of the cells over time, and demonstrate the emergent behaviours of wound healing with age.
+I can use this to demonstrate my models emergent behaviours such as stopping mitosis and entering quescence once a confluence is formed, visualising the shape and size of the wound, and how the wound is healed.